c2d-usp/pici/README.md

 ## About

-Causal Reasoning is a causal inference package that can handle Partially Identifiable Queries in Quasi-Markovian Structural Causal Models.
+PICI is a causal inference package that can handle Partially Identifiable Queries in Quasi-Markovian Structural Causal Models.

 This project was based on the work of João Pedro Arroyo and João Gabriel on [GitHub](https://github.com/Causal-Inference-Group-C4AI/Linear-Programming-For-Interventional-Queries).